snoonetIRC/website/content/community/trollchromosomes.md

 **Can you give us a description of your community: what it's about, what rules you may have and any resources you would like to include?**

 * We are #TrollChromsomes, the official IRC Chat for all the troll subs, mainly TrollXChromosomes and TrollYChromosome.
 We welcome all to come check us out!
 We are a safe and friendly place, and whether you go to the troll subs or just have found us from the server, we'd love to have you.
 The more the merrier.
-But even your favorite bar has rules, and you can find ours here: <a href="https://snoonet.org/TrollChromosomes">https://snoonet.org/TrollChromosomes</a>
+But even your favorite bar has rules, and you can find ours here: [https://snoonet.org/TrollChromosomes](https://snoonet.org/TrollChromosomes)

 **What inspired this community?**